 "Yeah, I saw him there.
 I thought he'd be home by now.
 When he gets back, tell him I stopped by to see if he wanted to play some football with me and some of my friends.
 I live a few blocks down the street," he said, turning and pointing toward his house.
 "That-a-way."

-He stepped backwards down one step,"The name's Jacob, by the way."
+He stepped backwards down one step.
+"The name's Jacob."

 He smiled again, and my soul resonated with the most fantastic feeling, as if little bells woke my sleeping heart.
 I felt nothing like it before.
 Pure happiness.
-It was love at first sight; I was sure.
+I was positive it was love at first sight.

-Eager to find out more about him, I sat on the porch and waited for my brothers to get home.
+Eager to find out more about the boy who took my breath away, I sat on the porch and waited for my brothers to come home from exploring our new hometown.
 When they arrived, I mentioned, in a casual tone, somebody named Jacob came by for Emmett to play football.
 I didn't notice Emmett's ripped and blood-splattered shirt right away.

 "Shh," they said, putting their fingers to their lips.
 They motioned for me to follow them up the stairs.